DadudeGaming/switch2-controllers-gyro/README.md

 If you wish to use both joycons sideway, you can hold SL\SR while turning them on An other option is to set `combine_joycons` in the config to false so that the app will never try to combine joycons

+### Gyro
+Gyro is not great, it currently uses a udp server as output, and since steam detects it as an xbox controller, it will not take gyro input.